agraef/ez-ag/README.md

 The "pass through other MIDI" toggle causes all control and program change messages emitted by the EZ-AG to be passed through unchanged.
-In particular, this lets you use the buttons on the EZ-AG to change the volume and the selected instrument sound.
+In particular, this lets you use the buttons on the EZ-AG to change the selected instrument sound.

 The "panic" button lets you stop all sounding MIDI notes immediately, provided that your MIDI synthesizer properly implements cc 123 (Qsynth does).
 This is